Obsessive-Compulsive Disorder Symptoms, Causes and Effects

 There is no self-assessment exam for OCD sufferers, but you can self-assess by getting together with your loved ones and coming up with a list of behaviors you consistently display.
 You can then discuss this list with your healthcare provider.

 After speaking to you about your thoughts and behaviors, your doctor may recommend a psychological evaluation.
 Your doctor may also want to speak to your loved ones and close friends.
+Get a clear picture of your mental health with a free mental health quiz.

 OCD Medication: Anti-Anxiety Drug Options